danahagist/danahagist.github.io/2022-12-28-year_end_review_2022.md

 With apps like Strava, Insight Timer, Apple Health and others... it's easier than ever to continually evaluate how you're doing and progressing.
 In 2022, these apps allowed me to stay committed and on track most days.
 For 2023, my goal is to see these success rates in each category improve, and to add some new goals/habits.

-**Stay Tuned for more on My Goals for 2023, Perhaps My Most Ambitious Yet!**
+**Stay tuned for more on my goals for 2023, perhaps my most ambitious yet**